apache/spark/docs/mllib-feature-extraction.md

 #### Example

 The following example shows the basic use of ChiSqSelector.
-The data set used has a feature matrix consisting of greyscale values that vary from 0 - 255 for each feature.
+The data set used has a feature matrix consisting of greyscale values that vary from 0 to 255 for each feature.

 <div class="codetabs">
 <div data-lang="scala">